Sidlakh0802/90DaysOfDevOps/2026/day-33/day33.md

 ### Observation

-Docker Compose comes pre-installed with modern Docker Desktop and Docker Engine installations.
-Running this command confirms the version and verifies that the Compose plugin is ready for use.
+Docker Compose comes pre-installed with Docker Desktop (Windows/macOS).
+On Linux/Ubuntu Docker Engine installations, it must be explicitly installed via the `docker-compose-plugin` package.
+Running this command confirms the active version and verifies that the CLI plugin is linked and ready for use.
 ---

 # 📦 Task 2 – Your First Compose File